 The Discover it Business card is a great option for business owners who want a straightforward approach to earning rewards.
 In addition to offering 1.5 percent cash back on every purchase, the card matches all the cash back you earn in the first year.

-Discover has introduced a new, no-fee credit card designed for business owners – the Discover it® Business Card.
+Discover has introduced a new, no-annual-fee credit card designed for business owners – the Discover it® Business Card.
 In addition to not charging an annual fee, the flat-rate card offers unlimited 1.5 percent cash back on everything you buy.
 Plus, Discover will automatically match all the cash back you earn at the end of the first year through Cashback Match.